wendylu/Geofence/README.md

 Geofence
 =============

-An iOS app that tracks a user's location using only geofencing
+An iOS app that tracks and logs a user's location using only geofencing.

+Functional when the app is in the foreground or background.
+Built in 2012 for iOS6.
+Logs are written out to log.txt.

 ## Get Started